StaticStudios/static-website/app/md/rules.md

 ### English Only

-All communication on the server, including chat and Discord, must be conducted in English.
+All communication on the server, including in-game chat, Discord chat, and any other text or voice chats, must be conducted in English.
 This ensures that our team can effectively moderate and assist all players.

 ### Staff Authority and Enforcement